 - Drugs determined to be ineligible as a result of Due Diligence;

 - fertility Drugs, anti-smoking Drugs and anti-obesity Drugs;

-- cotton swabs, rubbing alcohol, automatic jet injectors and similar equipment generally used in the treatment of diabetes.
+- cotton swabs, rubbing alcohol, automatic jet injectors and similar equipment.

 Case management services may include but are not limited to: